Best-Rated Portable Heaters

 Editor’s Notes

-Dyson’s portable heaters are more like air conditioners than conventional heaters, as the products in the range also act as air purifiers and can cool as well as heat.
+Dyson’s range of five portable heaters are more like air conditioners than conventional heaters, as the products in the range also act as air purifiers, and can cool as well as heat.
 Because of this added functionality, they are also considerably more expensive than conventional portable electric heaters.

-Prices start at $499 for the cheaper Hot + Cool Jet Focus.
-The Dyson Cool Tower Fan is the brad’s premium model, which starts at $649 and includes the following features:
+Prices start at $449 for the Dyson Hot + Cool Jet Focus.
+Dyson’s Purifier Hot+Cool Formaldehyde purifying fan heater is the brand’s premium model, which retails for around $999 and includes the following features:

 • Smooth oscillation